Valley Girl Update

 Blackbird Tavern San Jose

 So I arrive at the Blackbird Tavern in Downtown San Jose – faced with several hundred strangers.
 Who do you pick to strike up a conversation with when faced with a sea of unfamiliar faces?
 Some days, I find networking a whole lot harder than others, but it was a case of “feel the fear and do it anyway”.
 One of the first guys, Steve, I meet is from Los Angeles, but working on a project at Google.
 He’s chatty and interesting.
 We swap cards and move on to work the patio.
 By the time I check-in with the hostess, the FREE drinks tickets have gone, figures.
 So I make my way to the bar for a tap water (yep, that’s how I roll) and find a group to introduce myself to.

 There’s the guy from India, a lovely young couple from Australia, a guy from Chicago and one guy from Northern California.
 The night pretty much went on like this – whereby everyone I met was from somewhere else.

-It begs the questions – are there any Native Californians left in California?
+It begs the question – are there any Native Californians left in California?

-Just about every day I hear comments like “You’re from California, what are you doing here?” – often uttered in the most incredulous fashion as if to say “You must be mad”.
+Just about every day, I hear comments in Scotland like “You’re from California, what are you doing here?”
+These comments are often uttered in the most incredulous fashion, as if to say “You must be mad”.